Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 }
 ```

-`accellerator` is a *CallBack* that subscribes to the `Acc` Topic to retrive the accelleration factor set by the UI inteface.
-The *CallBack* will associate the new coefficent to the global  variable `acc` which will set the new speed at every cycle.
+`accelerator` is a *CallBack* that subscribes to the `Acc` Topic to retrieve the acceleration factor set by the UI interface.
+The *CallBack* will associate the new coefficient to the global variable `acc` which will set the new speed at every cycle.

 * The following code shows the *callBack* `accelerator` of the node:

 ```cpp